Be More. Be MAGIS!

 - Networking with current first-year students, upperclassmen, and alumni of USF who have participated in the program

 - Mentorship from upperclassmen who engage in socially-responsible leadership practices

 - Access to multiple assessments that aid in better understanding self and others (i.e. True Colors, Clifton Strengths, Conflict Management Styles, Love Languages, etc.)

-- Access to the Magis Alumni Network (over 400 current and former students)
+- Access to the Magis Alumni LinkedIn Network

 - Induction into the Alumni Society upon completion of the Program

 - Opportunity to become a Mentor for future cohorts of the Program

 See our full list of FELLOWSHIP Components & Requirements

 Who can participate?